lsst/felis/presentations/ivoa-college-park-2018.md

 CSVW, SQLAlchemy, and Liquibase, in order to provide a catalog description that can be used to create database tables.

+Felis will make heavy use of the `@id` property of an object.
+We use this to relate objects to other objects within the Felis document.

 ### Alternatives
 VOTable could help with some of the problems, but we'd still need a  convention for describing indexes, constraints, override types, type mappings, and more.
 That would probably look like a